mikrostew/badash/README.md

 ### @wait_for_keypress

+`@wait_for_keypress 'Message to prompt the user'`

-This is a convenience method to wait for the user to press a key to continue execution of the script.
+(convenience method) Wait for the user to press a key to continue execution of the script.

-For example:
+Example:

 ```bash
 #!/usr/bin/env badash